 A team from Deakin University in Australia stated that artificial bones are made of waste denim used in the human body.
 A multi-functional Nd renewable material is used for manufacturing artificial bones.

-6. Artificial blood vessel:
+6. Artificial blood vessels:

-Large and medium diameter artificial blood vessels are manufactured of polytetrafluoroethylene film or, PET fabric.
+Large and medium-diameter artificial blood vessels are manufactured of polytetrafluoroethylene film or PET fabric.

 7. Sanitary Napkins: